jarekbryk/localblast/README.md

 ### Prepare the query

-The query for this exercise is a list of 32162 sequences of all unique oligonucleotide probes from [Agilent's _D. melanogaster_ gene expression microarray](http://www.genomics.agilent.com/en/Gene-Expression-Model-Organism-Non-Human-Microarrays/Model-Org-Non-Human-GeneEx-Microarrays/) in a multi-fasta format.
+The query for this exercise is a set of 1000 sequences of all unique oligonucleotide probes from [Agilent's _D. melanogaster_ gene expression microarray](http://www.genomics.agilent.com/en/Gene-Expression-Model-Organism-Non-Human-Microarrays/Model-Org-Non-Human-GeneEx-Microarrays/) in a multi-fasta format.
 The query is included in this repository directly and is called `blast_query.tar.gz`.
-Uncompressed file is 2.4 MB.
+Uncompressed file is 34 kB.
 Download the query and unzip it into a folder (let's call the folder `blast_pratice` for the purpose of this exercise).

 ### Prepare the database